HGVSnomenclature/VarNomen/_bg-material/glossary.md

 *	reading frame
  	:	one of three possible ways to translate a nucleotide sequence in to an amino acid sequence (a protein)
     :   see also **frame**

+*	readthrough transcript
+	:	a transcript (RNA molecule) formed via the splicing of exons from more than one distinct gene.
+The two (or more) genes involved are found on the same chromosomal region, on the same strand, and are typically adjacent to one another.

 *   repeated sequence
     :   **HGVS**: a sequence where, compared to a reference sequence, a segment of one or more nucleotides (the repeat unit) is present several times, one after the other.